No obligation to purchase.

 Main travel focus

-Cruising the Irrawaddy in style
+Cruising the Irrawaddy River for 1 Week in Style

 - Day 1: A bell weighing in at 90 tons.

 - Day 2: Get a taste for local craft at a pottery village.

 - Day 4: Katha's colourful market and literary past.